-By partnering with Trident Technical College’s Division of Apprenticeship Programs, your company can receive assistance in developing your own United States Department of Labor Apprenticeship.
+By partnering with Trident Technical College’s Division of Apprenticeships and Employer Partnerships, your company can receive assistance in developing your own United States Department of Labor Apprenticeship.
 We can connect you with aspiring apprentices looking for opportunities and provide free consultative services.

 Apprenticeship Program Development Process